AliceO2Group/WebUi/Framework/docs/guide/template-engine.md

 ## Keys in hyperscript

 When manipulating a list of items with Hyperscript, the `key` attribute helps the engine to identify the element.
 This key should be constant and unique like DB primary key.
-Do not use array indexes as they may chage (eg. when you sort the array).
+Do not use array indexes as they may change (eg. when you sort the array).
 ```js
 const videoGallery = (videos) => videos.map((video) => {
   return h('video', {src: video.src, key: video.src});